mgkyawkolwin/p9g/Tech Stack.md

 ### Date/Time
 - use locale date/time in UI
 - use ISO date/time in server side, api, service, repo, db, etc.
+- Javascrpt date object assumes as Local Date/Time if pass as numbers and assumes as ISO/GMT/UTC time if pass as string (ISO Format).
+For example new Date(2025-01-01) and new Date('2025-01-01') will give different result.
+But in other string format will assume as local date/time e.g. 'Jan 1, 2025'.